schibsted/sdk-js-event-tracking/README.md

 `targetType` - The type of entity that is the target for the action (page, application, process, article)

 `targetId` - The ID of the target.

+`activityType` - The type of activity that is being tracked.
+Will default to 'Accept'

 ##### Generated objects